tdwg/website/content/pages/about/executive/responsibilities/index.md

 ## Treasurer

-*Is entitled to sign jointly with one other officer on behalf of TDWG;
+*The Treasurer s entitled to sign jointly with one other officer on behalf of TDWG;
 maintains the membership list, reports finances annually to the membership; collects membership dues; arranges audits; administers the assets of TDWG in conformance with instructions from the Executive